stefanopreaEM/dev-academyEM/README.md

 __________________________________________________________________________________________________________________

-6. Given a person object with the properties firstName and lastName, please do the following:
+6. Given a person object, please do the following:
   - Write a method called getFullName that returns the full name of the person.
   - Write a method that checks if the age of the person is greater than 18.
   - Write a method that gets the full adress of the person in a single string.